This section highlights some of our favorite bamboo plant species. Many of them

 35' tall and 2" dia. culms.
 Min. temp 20°F. Min USDA zone 9a.
 Click to find your zone.

 The culms are straight and erect with relatively short branches forming fairly open clumps.
 A well-known, classic tropical bamboo.
 Can be found throughout the Disney parks.

 In Florida, there are no low branches.
 In California, the species branches almost to the ground.
 Culm walls are thick, but soft.
-Shoots are edible but grown mostly as an ornamental.
+Shoots are edible but, until recently, it has been grown mostly as an ornamental in the USA.
 A shorter variety of B.oldhamii is available that is grown primarily for edible shoots (see listing below).
 Up to 55' tall and 4" dia. culms.
 Min. temp 24°F. Min USDA zone: 9a.
 Click to find your zone.

 Bambusa vulgaris 'Vittata' - Golden Hawaiian Bamboo

 Very popular and recognizable.
 The most common ornamental bamboo found in Hawaii.
 Golden yellow culms with green vertical stripes that look like drip marks.